gchq/gaffer-doc/docs/changelist.md

 A new ExportToLocalFile Operation has been added, along with OpenCypher format CSV support.

 ### Accumulo Kerberos Authentication Support
-The Accumulo store now supports authenticating to Accumulo and Zookeeper using Kerberos, in addition to username/password.
+The Accumulo store now supports authenticating to Accumulo and HDFS using Kerberos, in addition to username/password.
 For more information, see the [Kerberos support page](accumulo-kerberos.md)

 ## Future Alphas
 ### Federated Store improvements and fixes